 The Redington Predator fly rod is a fast-action fishing rod designed for exceptional performance in both saltwater and freshwater.
 Redington cites this new model to be the ultimate rod for aggressive-fighting fish, big flies, and heavy lines.

-The new Redington predator, a revamp of the former Predators collection, has some incredible strength that enables you to capture predatory species in the waters.
 Whether you are fishing a heavy sinking line or a floating line, the new Predator will never disappoint.
 Retailing at USD 299, the new Predator is worth the purchase.

 Features and Benefits

 Here are features and benefits that you should expect when purchasing the Redington Predator.

 The Predator rods are offered at weights that range from 5wt to 12wt with different lengths.
 The various models featured by Redington include the 590-4 5wt 9’ rod to the 1290-4 12wt 9’ rods.

 Their recent relaunches of 13wt to 16wt fishing combos have made fishing much better.
 Their swinging weights are relatively heavy, but they guarantee a great catch.

 One downside to the Redington Predator is that these rods come in heavier than other products on the market.
 If you’re not used to fishing with a heavy rod, the Redington-Predator is likely to wear your arm out sooner than you expected.

 The Redington-Predator is aesthetically designed with a dark blue blank which is reinforced with carbon fibre.
 It has a full-wells grip that makes your casting more comfortable.
 The Predator has some quick alignment dots that enable you to set up the rod easily and significantly faster.